 2. Should you try to convince your company to value you or find a new one that will?

 Define what “being valued” looks like for you, and search for jobs and companies that meet your criteria.
-If you’re not sure what attributes add up to feeling valued, review my thought-starter worksheet on determining if you’re valued, and decide what elements are important to making you feel that way.
+If you’re not sure what attributes add up to feeling valued, consider the following questions:

 3. Should you stay comfortable in a familiar (but demotivating) place or challenge yourself in the (scary) unknown?